shikot0/Realtime-chat-app/README.md

 # Steps

-**First make sure that you have Mongodb installed or it won't work.**
+**First make sure that you have both Mongodb and Node installed or it won't work.**
 > ### Clone the repository
 Run the following command in your terminal:
 ```